About This Course

 This course is a quick introduction to how courses on iBiology Courses work.
 You'll learn about course navigation, commenting in the forum, and earning a certificate.

 If you have any problem starting and using this course, or just want to comment on your experience or offer a suggestion, please email us at firstname.lastname@example.org

 Shannon is the Associate Director for Scientific Training and Education at iBiology.
 She co-produces, along with Alexandra Schnoes, a series of online courses for life scientists about career and professional development.
 In 2015 and 2016, she organized the iBiology Young Scientist Seminar competition and workshop in collaboration with the Alan Alda Center for Communicating Science.

-Alexandra brings online career and professional development training to scientists.
-She is passionate about biomedical workforce issues and is a contributor to several research programs that investigate the efficacy of different career and professional development interventions for scientist trainees.
+Alexandra is the Associate Director of Career and Professional Development at iBiology.
+She co-produces, along with Shannon Behrman, a series of online courses for life scientists about career and professional development.
+She is passionate about biomedical workforce issues and is a collaborator on several research programs that investigate the efficacy of different career and professional development interventions for scientist trainees.